mkellerman/minimal-mistakes/_posts/2018/2018-07-29-Import_custom_functions_into_your_backgroundjob.md

 ---
 layout: single
-title: Import functions into your remote session
+title: Import functions in remote sessions
 excerpt: "use this one-liner to do all the heavy lifting"
 permalink:
 tags: